Mesothelioma Hope Veterans Advocate Jonathan Nelson

 Grounded in History, Guided by Justice

-Born in Charleston, South Carolina, and raised near Marine Corps Base Quantico in Virginia, Jonathan grew up with deep ties to military culture and public service.
+Born in Charleston, South Carolina, and raised near Marine Corps Base Quantico in Virginia, Major Nelson grew up with deep ties to military culture and public service.
 Inspired by his father’s Air Force and National Park Service careers and his mother’s dedication as a teacher, he developed a lifelong interest in history, writing, and justice.

 His career included deployment to Kuwait and Iraq in support of Operation Enduring Freedom and Operation Iraqi Freedom, teaching criminal law and trial advocacy at the Naval Justice School, and serving as the Staff Judge Advocate for the 2nd Marine Division.